 Now that you are aware of most of the fundamentals you must be eager to invest a good amount of money to get rich quickly!

 They have built their wealth over the decades.
 So the stock market is a patience game.
-You need to buy good companies at a good price and keep invested to get good returns.
+You need to buy good companies at a good price and keep investing to get good returns.

 Everyone wants to get rich like me but no one wants to give time as much I gave– Warren Buffett

 If you do losses initially it will be good for you as you will learn what not to do in the stock market.
 When you gain enough experience then you start allocating more % of your savings into stocks.

-9. When is the right time to invest in the stock market?
+9. When is the Right Time to Invest in the Stock Market?